marionwalton/media-and-society/9_gender.md

 ### Hegemonic masculinity

-Hegemonic images of men in the media tend to emphasize power (both physical and economic) and victory, in what has been termed phallic masculinity (Gill, 2010).
+Hegemonic images of men in the media tend to emphasize power (both physical and economic, as well as whiteness) and victory, in what has been termed phallic masculinity ([Gill, 2010](references.html#gill_2010)).
 Representations repeat the association of physical strength, power, muscle, heroism, stamina, and endurance with masculinity.
 Men’s social power is reified, and often takes a physical shape in  visual media.
 Marginalised forms of masculinity are presented as "other" or presented as threatening, often because of sexuality, race or class identities

 ### Heteronormativity